 Dream Home Partner’s Checklist for Buying a Home

-Searching for the perfect house to fit your family is more than just looking at pictures on the internet.
+Searching for the perfect house to fit your family takes more than just looking at pictures on the internet.
 Let us show you the steps for the home buying process.

-When you’re ready to buy a home, your first step should be to talk to a bank.
+When you’re ready to buy a home, your first step should be to talk to a lender.
 The finance professionals will check your credit score, examine your current debt-to-income ratio, and discuss the loan options available to your situation.
 This pre-approval process will give you an idea of how much you can afford in a house and what the monthly payments will be.
 The lender can also help you improve your profile to get the lowest possible payment.

 Home Sweet Home

 Now that you know how much of a home you can afford, it’s time to begin the search for Columbus, OH homes for sale.
 Do you prefer a quiet cul-de-sac or do you have kids and want to be on a street where they have someone to play with?
 Perhaps you’re looking for a good school district?
 All of these factors play into the neighborhood you’re looking for.

-Once you discover your preferred neighborhood, scope out the homes for sale.
+When you discover your preferred neighborhood, scope out the homes for sale.
 Once you’re inside you can truly check out the amenities, test the pipes, and get an idea for if the house feels like a home.
 Explore homes for sale in New Albany, OH.

 Make A Purchase Offer